-- Yellow mesh causes little to no light scatter, which maintains fine details of the design while white mesh helps emulsion expose faster.
+- White mesh helps emulsion expose faster, reducing time spent in the darkroom: yellow mesh causes little to no light scatter, which maintains fine details of the design.

 The advantage of aluminum frames are the durability and longevity they retain.
 All aluminum frames are constructed of the highest grade aluminum and hand welded in the USA.
 Aluminum frames will not warp when exposed to water in a dip tank or washout sink.
 You'll have a flat frame through thousands of prints to come.
 Aluminum frames are also light weight which makes shipping less expensive.

 Mesh counts below 110 are mainly used for specialty printing like glitter and shimmer inks.
 These inks have flakes, which can get caught in the mesh of a screen if your mesh count is too high, and none going onto the shirt itself.
 Glitter inks have larger, more obvious flakes to them, while shimmer inks will have smaller particles to give a more subtle look.
 Mesh counts like 24 or 38 are ideal for glitter inks, but you can go up to a 64 mesh.
 86 mesh is used for printing shimmer inks and for laying down thick layers of ink for high density printing.
 It also works well for printing foil adhesive.

 The 110 mesh count is will lay down a fairly thick layer of ink.
 This mesh is great for block text letters and larger spot color designs.
 It’s also a recommended mesh for an underbase because you will only have to do one pass, which speeds up production.

 125 mesh count is one of the most commonly mesh sizes in screen printing.
 It works great for printing white ink and other colored inks that have a thicker viscosity.

 156 MESH COUNT